logologo_light

 I fully believe Heaven and Hell are two states of mind, representing two different ways of living our lives on Earth.

-Whenever we nourish our mind with thoughts of joy, peace, honesty, hope, understanding, and care (in relationship to ourselves and others), we create a positive internal universe of compassion, a Heaven where the primary language is the one of love.
+Whenever we nourish our minds with thoughts of joy, peace, honesty, hope, understanding, and care (in relation to ourselves and others), we create a positive internal universe of compassion, a Heaven where the primary language is the one of love.

 “The Story of the Two Wolves” is one of the most beautiful stories I have ever heard.
 And still, I am here to ask if it is even possible to have no fears and only experience so-perceived “positive” emotions: happiness, joy, satisfaction, content, and so on.